Building Permits

 Other agencies which may have concerns and be involved include Vancouver Coastal Health, BC Assessment, Ministry of Environment, and the Agricultural Land Commission.

-The SCRD takes these matters seriously and while we typically respond on a complaint basis, enforcement action may commence given no complaint.
+The SCRD takes these matters seriously and while they typically respond on a complaint basis, enforcement action may commence regardless of complaint.

 These FAQs are to assist and must not be construed by the reader as a right to a development approval.
 Consult BC legislation, codes, and applicable bylaws, such as Building and Zoning, for full requirements, procedures, and policies.